troy236/SonicSuperstars-Mods/README.md

 # Emerald Powers Music No Long SE
 Blocks the Emerald Power music and any long start-up effects.
 This is particularly noticeable with Vision/Slow/Ivy

-# Debug View
-Enables the Debug View showing Player Position/Memory Usage/Scene Name and more

 # Speed Tracker
 Enables the Speed Tracker showing the Players speed